Lercher/CocoR/Readme.md

 ## Token Inheritance
-A typical usage scenario for the extension would be to allow keywords as identifiers based on a parsing context that expects an identifier.
+A typical usage scenario for this extension would be, to allow keywords (literal tokens) as identifiers (token classes) based on a parsing context that expects an identifier.

 ## Symbol Tables

-Having autocomplete information is quite useless for token classes, unless you can specify from where you will take all valid identifiers.
-In this version of Coco/R you can declare global symbol tables for a parser and mark tokenclasses in productions to create a new symbol, error out if it was already declared and mark a tokenclass to use such a symbol, i.e. error out if it was not declared before.
-At such a symbol use point, when looking at alternatives, you can ask the parser of which symbols it knows at this point to provide autocomplete for token classes.
+Having autocomplete information is quite useless for token classes, unless you can specify from where you will take all valid i.e. declared identifiers.

+In this version
+of Coco/R you can declare global symbol tables for a parser and mark tokenclasses in productions to create a new symbol, error out if it was already declared and mark a tokenclass to use such a symbol, i.e. error out if it was not declared.
+At such a symbol use point, when looking at alternatives, you can ask the parser, of which symbols it knows at this point to provide autocomplete for token classes.

 ### Lexical Scopes for Symbol Tables